 Set Up: Set up was fairly simple following the included Quick Start Guide.
 I connected the USB cable my PC.
 Next I connected the QD cable and then the telephone interface cable to telephone.
 Because I will primarily be making Lync calls via my PC I switched the Telephone to PC switch to the PC icon.
 Not certain having the Telephone/PC switch on the underside of the Link 850 is the best placement.
 The switch should be on top where it can be easily accessed.
 The handset/headset switch is prominently located on the top portion of the Link 850.

-Use: Made initial test call using a GN2025-NC headset.
+Use: In our Review of Jabra Link 850 we made initial test call using a GN2025-NC headset.
 The sound quality on my end was really good.
 I had to decrease the volume which was simple via the large scroll volume control directly on top of base.
 Our voice platform is Microsoft Lync 100% of calls run through my PC.
 That meant there is no need to transfer between phone and PC.
 I like the large mute button.
 In call centers that is a “must have” feature.
 You can easily see if you are muted or not.

 I have multiple Lync optimized devices connected to PC to include Polycom CX600, Jabra PRO 9470, Plantronics Calisto P830-M and Plantronics Savi 740-M. Although I selected Link 850 as audio device.
 When calls came in, they would route to the PRO 9470.
 If I made a call, it would go through the Link 850 & GN2025.